THE ANTHROPOCENE AT CARNEGIE MUSEUM OF NATURAL HISTORY

-The Anthropocene is a term for the current epoch in which human activities are having such a profound influence on the planetary system that the impacts will be present in the geological record millions of years from now.
-Although geologists are still technically debating if and when the Anthropocene will be included in the Geological Time Scale, the museum is embracing the term as a tool for exploring the interconnectivity and interdependence of humans within nature.
+The Anthropocene is a term for the current epoch that describes a turning point in Earth history at which human activities for the first time are making a profound, and global, impact on the functioning of the planetary systems: biotic, oceanic, atmospheric, and geologic.
+Impacts that will be present in the geological record millions of years from now, and today represent a crisis of sustainability and what many are calling a planetary emergency.
+While geologists are still debating if and when the Anthropocene will be included in the Geological Time Scale, the museum is embracing the term as a tool for exploring and appreciating the interconnectivity and interdependence of humans within nature and forging pathways for resilience.

-The section of the Anthropocene at the museum is in many ways symbiotic with others, working with multiple museum sections and with our communities to interpret the story of this epoch, investigating both the positive and negative ways that people interact within ecosystems, observing how organisms are changing and adapting, and thinking together what this may mean for the future of life.
+The section of the Anthropocene Studies at the museum works symbiotically with others, collaborating with multiple museum sections and with our communities to interpret the story of this epoch, investigating both the positive and negative ways that people interact within ecosystems, observing how organisms are changing and adapting, and thinking together what this may mean for the future of life.
+The section produces original scientific, educational and ecological humanities research, Anthropocene collections, and innovative exhibition and educational engagements synthesizing science, art, and humanities.

 The National Science Foundation has awarded Carnegie Museum of Natural History a $1,254,205 grant to develop the Climate and Rural Systems Partnership (CRSP), a learning network that connects and empowers Western Pennsylvania educators, scientists, and community leaders to address climate change issues with rural audiences.
 The award, which funds the project for four years, recognizes the museum’s commitment to engaging and studying the Anthropocene, the current epoch in which human activity profoundly influences planetary systems.